uw-cmg/MAST/MAST/doc/source/3_1_1_structure.rst

     posfile POSCAR_fcc
     $end

-The file should be located in the same directory as the input file.
+The file should be located in the same directory as the input file at the time you call MAST, and should not be moved until the recipe is complete.

 A CIF file should end with .cif.